Application Examples for DOE++

 An experiment studies the effect of four three-level factors on a fine gold wire bonding process in an IC chip-package.
 Taguchi OA L27 (3^13) is applied to identify the critical parameters in the wire bonding process.

 Central Composite Design

 A chemical engineer determines the operating conditions that maximize the yield of a process.
 Two controllable variables influence process yield: reaction time and reaction temperature.
 A central composite design is used to study the quadratic effects of these variables.

 A UV light system is used to inactivate fungal spores of Aspergillus niger in corn meal.
 Three process parameters in the system may affect the response (i.e., the reduction in spores).
 The goal is to determine the optimal settings of the factors that will maximize spore reduction.

 Taguchi Robust Design

 An experimenter seeks to determine a method to assemble an elastomeric connector to a nylon tube while delivering the requisite pull-off performance suitable for an automotive engineering application.
 The primary design objective is to maximize the pull-off force, while secondary considerations are to minimize assembly effort and reduce the cost of the connector and assembly.

 There are three different materials that can be used in a product.
 The engineer wants to know if there is a difference between these three choices and, if there is a difference, which material is the best choice in terms of the product life.

 Two Level Fractional Factorial Reliability Design

-An experiment studies the reliability of fluorescent lights.
+A two level fractional factorial reliability design is used to study the reliability of fluorescent lights.
 Five two-level factors may affect the product life.
-The purpose is to find the best factor settings to improve the life time.
+The purpose is to find the best factor settings to improve the life.